opensrp/fhircore/docs/fhir-workflow-summary.md

 - Public health-focused care team
 - Longitudinal care-coordination focused care team

-IMO, CareTeam can be used to limit access to care details within a domain in cases where we have a global patient directory and global patient history in a country eg. HIV details, PHI(Protected Health Information) and also limit access for different modules of providing care eg. a practitioner might have access to a location and not be part of a CareTeam in that Location.
+In my opinion, CareTeam can be used to limit access to care details within a domain in cases where we have a global patient directory and global patient history in a country eg. HIV details, PHI(Protected Health Information) and also limit access for different healthcare modules  eg. a practitioner might have access to a location and not be part of a CareTeam in that Location.
 Therefore, this pracititioner should not have access to certain records, health modules.
 Read HIPAA for US on such laws

 ## FHIR Location

 Location enables us to define a jurisdiction or HealthCenter [https://www.hl7.org/fhir/location.html](https://www.hl7.org/fhir/location.html) .
 The GeoJSON is described as a location boundary extension to the location here [http://build.fhir.org/extension-location-boundary-geojson.html](http://build.fhir.org/extension-location-boundary-geojson.html).
-The extension is a draft with little information but it enables representing the geojson as a base64 string in the `Attachment.data`
+The extension is a draft with little information but it enables representing the geojson as a base64 string in the `Attachment.data` or the link to the geojson on the `Attatchment.url`

 Example 1